smash64-dev/smash64-online/docs/index.md

 You must **legally** obtain your own ROM.
 This site does not endorse or condone piracy. **Do not** ask how to obtain a ROM in Discord.

 !!!
 Note ""
-    If you're looking to play Smash Remix or 19XX, first obtain the normal ROM, then use our online [Remix](remix.md) or [19XX](19XX.md) patchers to generate the modded ROM.
+    If you're looking to play Smash Remix or 19XX, first obtain the normal ROM, then use our online [Remix](remix.md) or [19XX](19XX.md) patchers to modify it.

 ## 3. Configure your ROM Directory { #3-set-rom-directory data-toc-label='3.
 Configure ROM Directory' }